iwegner/ESP32-C3FH4-RGB/README.md

 * Setup connection to connect to Board ESP32C3 Dev and com port which is assocuiated to USB Serial Device, not jtag (see Device Manager on Win10).
 Other settings see settings.png.

 ## Upload sketch from Arduino IDE:
 Hold down B button on board, press R button and release again but keep on pressing B, trigger Arduino IDE to upload sketch, keep B pressed until Arduino IDE says that it's connected.
 Then you can release B button.
-After a while I found out that you can also upload the sketch without holding down b all the time!
-And then I experienced that you just can trigger the upload button in Arduino IDE and it resets the board, uploads the hex file nd restarts the board so you don't have to do anything!
+After a while I experienced that you just can trigger the upload button in Arduino IDE and it resets the board, uploads the hex file and restarts the board so you don't have to do anything!
+Use first approach first an see after you checked that it works.

 Read but not checked yet:
-Serial works with "CDC enable on boot" set to true.
+Serial Monitor works with "CDC enable on boot" set to true.
+But I had to close the window and open it up again after every re-flash.

 ## Concerning code initially provided by 01Space:
 * RGBWstranstest.ino: